Galois Theory HT25, Finite fields

 Then $\alpha^{p^m} = \alpha$ for all $\alpha \in \mathbb F _ {p^n}$.
 But then $t^{p^m} - t$ has $ \vert \mathbb F _ {p^n} \vert $ distinct roots in $\mathbb F _ {p^n}$, which implies that $p^m \ge p^n$.
 Hence $m \ge n$, and the order of $\phi$ is precisely $n$.

-@State a result about the Galois group
+@State a result describing the structure of the Galois group

 \[\text{Gal}(\mathbb F_{p^n} / \mathbb F_p)\]